 Of the 6 major minerals, magnesium is present in the smallest amount, roughly 30g in a typical 60kg adult.
 Over half of it is in your bones.
 The rest is in your muscles, heart, liver, and only 1% is in your bloodstream.

-Deficiency causes lack of appetite, muscle weakness, fatigue, irregular heartbeat, and high blood pressure.
-Extreme dietary deficiency causes the body to release some magnesium from the bones to help the muscles, heart and liver.
+Magnesium deficiency causes lack of appetite, muscle weakness, fatigue, irregular heartbeat, and high blood pressure.
+Extreme dietary deficiency causes the body to release some magnesium from the bones to help the muscles, heart and liver to function effectively.

-How can you become deficient?
+How can you become deficient in magnesium?
 Alcoholism, poorly controlled diabetes, and chronic vomiting/diarrhoea/sweating can all cause deficiency.

-Food sources: spinach is the best source, and all green leafy veg (high concentration of chlorophyll molecules), also pumpkin seeds, cashew nuts, almonds, beans and pulses, oats, whole grains.
+Foods rich in magnesium include: pumpkin seeds (the best source), and all green leafy veg (high concentration of chlorophyll molecules), also cashew nuts, almonds, beans and pulses, porridge oats, whole grains.
 Magnesium oil can be administered for people who are deficient, by way of ‘trans-dermal’ therapy: sprayed onto feet/backs of knees and rubbed in.
-Bathing in epsom salts (magnesium sulphate) also boosts absorption of magnesium through the skin.
+Bathing in Epsom salts (magnesium sulphate) also boosts absorption of magnesium through the skin.
+You can buy Epsom salts cheaply at Boots the Chemist.

 There is more magnesium in hard tap water, and some evidence that deaths from heart-attacks is lower in hard water areas, as magnesium enables the body to moderate heart spasms during heart-attacks.

-High intensive modern farming methods has depleted the magnesium levels in the soil, so food grown in these conditions has less than half the magnesium as it did 100 years ago.
+High-intensity modern farming methods has depleted the magnesium levels in the soil, so food grown in these conditions has less than half the magnesium as it did 100 years ago.
+This is a particular problem in China, where agricultural land is severely depleted in magnesium and other minerals.

 This major mineral is one of the 4 electrolytes, vital for fluid balance and nerve transmission (see above for full explanation).